heyhenry/Aeoncell/next.md

     - fix naming convention in the 'return_to_dashboard' function in the SessionEntryPage
     - assess whether theres a more proper way than copying majority of code from SingleEntryPage to SessionEntryPage
-    - add comments to the return_to_dashboard() function in the SessionEntryPage
+    - add comments to the return_to_dashboard() function in the SessionEntryPage ** WHEN IMPLEMENTING THE SWITCH BUTTON BETWEEN SINGLE AND SESSION PAGES **
+        - ensure to implement the popup confirmation box for both pages upon switching whilst there is content in the entry

 # To Consider